Travel after Coronavirus

 Seat Sales to Encourage Travel

 In the past, post SARS, 9/11 and the 2008 crash, all airlines introduced big sales to encourage bookings.
 Covid-19 is obviously a very different situation, but headline grabbing sales will stimulate demand.
+At the moment, many of the flights that are running are priced at a huge discount.

 Check out this Business Traveller interview with Richard Tams, Tailwind Advisory where he says “the promotions are going to be a combination of garnering people’s interest in flying again and capturing people’s imaginations for foreign parts and warmer climates.”
-Ryanair CEO Michael O’Leary has also been quoted as saying, “The minute we’re about to start flying again we’ll start doing seat sales, and so will every other airline.”

 Gradual Opening of Routes and Destinations